mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 and also they can be easily integrated into a complete vehicle system model.

-The HEV model and its components are managed in a MATLAB project and some components come with their own test setups.
+The HEV model and its component files are managed by a MATLAB project and some components come with their own test setups.

 ![Model Screenshot](utils/image_PowerSplitHEV_system_model.png)